eth-educators/ethstaker-guides/alerting.md

 $ </dev/zero head -c 8800m | tail
 ```

-This will leave us around 500MB of free RAM.
+Trying to consume RAM with a dummy process like that can be tricky because of how the operating system manages free memory.
+If you fail to trigger your rule, try to slowly increment the amount of memory consumed with a new dummy process.
+This should leave us around 500MB of free RAM.
 Waiting around 2 minutes should trigger an incident on PagerDuty and you should receive an email with the alert details.

 Once your *Available memory* test is done, you can terminate the dummy process that is needlessly consuming your memory by typing `CTRL`+`C` in your terminal.